waozixyz/geosite/src/lib/posts/GN4-super-geocats-complimentary.md

 ### Geoquarium Ice Theme Gift for Readers.

 The team behind Geocats is notoriously late. (*Blame it on the catnip.*)

-However, we feel bad about not getting the Geocats Winter Theme out in time.
-Our solution is to send our Community members the Gift of the very first Geoquarium.
-Please Email us your VET NFT address if you would like us to send you the long awaited Geoquarium (Ice Theme). prizes@geocats.net

 ![Ancient Solar System](/geonews/ancient_solarsystem.png)